Jordan-Camilletti/Python-Games/README.md

-# PYGames
+# Python Games
-A collection of python games made using pygames.
+A collection of python games made using mostly pygames.
 Most will be basic games made for fun

 Games: